 Existing transmission contracts

 The rules applied by the California ISO for calculating ATC on critical inter-zonal transmission paths have not been published to date.
-Instead, the ISO permits incumbent transmission owners to de facto determine ATC by designating these transmission owners to be ‘ETC Facilitators’.
-This approach raises competitive neutrality issues, most significantly in relation to Path 15 (the transmission interface separating zone NP15 from zone ZP26), but also in the context of other inter-zonal interfaces (for example, the California-Oregon interface).
+Instead, the ISO permits incumbent transmission owners to de facto determine ATC by designating these transmission owners to be ‘ETC Facilitators’ Accordingly, these transmission owners know the actual amount of ATC when they are bidding in the market, but other participants do not.
+This discrimination is especially problematicin relation to Path 15 (the transmission interface separating zone NP15 from zone ZP26), but also in the context of other inter-zonal interfaces (for example, the California-Oregon interface).

-The uncertainty in relation to ATC on key transmission interfaces leaves grid users unable to predict the potential quantities of ATC for release and hence the value of such capacity.
+The uncertainty in relation to ATC on key transmission interfaces leaves non-transmission owning grid users unable to predict the potential quantities of ATC for release and hence the value of such capacity.
 This has wider (adverse) implications for market participants’ ability to enter into longer-term transactions and of valuing energy and transmission services at different grid locations.

 ISO market models and software

-At present market participants do not have access to the California ISO’s congestion management software (‘CONG’).
-The implication is that market participants are unable to fully understand the nature of congestion on the ISO grid and are limited in their ability to formulate Revised Preferred Schedules and Revised Adjustment Bids in the Day-Ahead Scheduling process.
+At present, market participants do not have access to the California ISO’s congestion management software (‘CONG’).
+Accordingly, market participants are unable to fully understand the nature of congestion on the ISO grid and are limited in their ability to formulate Revised Preferred Schedules and Revised Adjustment Bids in the Day-Ahead Scheduling process.The following example illustrates the illogic of this circumstance: the ISO operates like a stock market where customers find out how much the stock costs after they have bought it.

-While the absence of information in this regard is intended to limit the ability of market participants to exploit incidents of intra-zonal congestion, the absence of such key operational information will also act to the detriment of efficient market operations.
-This principle has been recognized by FERC and is consistent with Section 205(c) of the Federal Power Act, which requires all public utilities to file with FERC for public inspection all rates, charges, classifications and practices, as well as any contracts that affect or relate thereto.
+While the absence of such key operational information is intended to limit market partcipants’ ability to exploit incidents of intra-zonal congestion, its absence also deters efficient market operations and (as FERC has recognized) violates Section 205(c) of the Federal Power Act, which requires all public utilities to file with FERC for public inspection all rates, charges, classifications and practices, as well as any contracts that affect or relate thereto.

 All of the rules of the market must be transparent to the participants in the market.
 While the California ISO’s recent proposals for a simplified, flowgate-based commercial model for managing congestion should be supported, the ISO has made no commitment to release the CONG model to users of the grid.
 This has implications for the ability of market participants to manage congestion efficiently, as well as for the liquidity of corresponding real-time and forward energy and ancillary services markets.
 FERC should therefore require the California ISO to make available the CONG (or equivalent successor) algorithm for identifying and managing congestion within the California ISO grid with the objective of bringing complete transparency to the ISO’s congestion management process.